s-will/Infrared/README.md

 wrapper (module libhtdwrap), which exposes a specific variant of libthd-tree decomposition to Python.

-### redprint.py --- Boltzmann sampling for multi-target RNA design
+### redprint.py --- Multi-dimensional Boltzmann sampling for multi-target RNA design

-Redprint implements the domain-specific and higher level aspects of Boltzmann sampling of sequences for given multi-target RNA design instances.
+Redprint uses the Infrared library to perform multi-dimensional Boltzmann sampling of sequences for given multi-target RNA design instances.
 For either the base pair or the stacking model, it computes the dependencies, calls the tree decomposition construction, and constructs and populates the cluster tree for Infrared.
-Finally, it calls the evaluation and sampling methods of Infrared and optionally reports (statistics over) features of the sampled sequences.
+For this purpose, it specialized base classes of the module infrared.
+Finally, it generates samples and optionally reports (statistics over) features of the sampled sequences, again with the support of the infrared module.

-## Known bugs / issues

-* Interfacing between python and C++ can still be improved.
-For example, the boost python indexing suite is not used yet, which could in particular speed up Python-defined functions and constraints.

-## State of project development --- relative stability of interfaces

-The interface to the ired core is expected to remain relatively stable by now.
-The domain-specific extensions in ired::rnadesign can be expected to become more flexible in coming releases.
-This will cause adaptations in the classes of redprint.py but not immediately cause changes in their interface.